ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 For each category of custom-made application, the total running time is set to **20 minutes** and the maximum heap size is `8GB`.
 During this 20-minute runtime, consecutive runs of the same application are triggered until the time limit is reached.
-The reported throughput is computed at the end of the application execution runs, excluding a fixed initial warm-up duration of 5 minutes, which is considered sufficient for these micro-benchmarks..
+The reported throughput is computed at the end of the application execution runs, excluding a fixed initial warm-up duration of 5 minutes, which is considered sufficient for these microbenchmarks.

 During each application execution, **intermediate power consumption metrics**, including the thermal zone sensors and package temperature, are collected at a sampling interval of one second.